Skip to content

 Do you need to disable the Safari app on your iPhone or iPad?
 Learn how to manage and disable the browser on your device.

-The Safari browser is a system app that doesn’t get uninstalled, just like Google Chrome for Android.
-However, we can disable the app and stop all the running processes using the Content & Privacy Restriction option in iOS.
+The Safari browser is a system app that doesn’t allow us to uninstall, just like Google Chrome for Android.
+However, we can disable the app and stop all the running processes using the Content & Privacy Restriction option.

 1. Head over to the Settings app on your device.